voxmedia/target-bigquery/README.md

 We recommend that you **install tap and target in their own virtual environments.** It will be easier to manage requirements and avoid dependency conflicts.

 - The commands below are for running locally on a Windows machine.
 For a Mac or Linux machine, the syntax will be slightly different.
-- "^" on a Windows machine indicates a new line.
-On a Mac, use "\\".

 ```bash
 cd "{your project root directory}"